 The Ripple Pond

 The Ripple Pond provides nationwide access to support groups for adult family members of physically and emotionally injured serving personnel and veterans.
-To find uncomplicated, free and confidential access to peer groups please call 01252 913 021 during office hours 0930-1430.
+To find uncomplicated, free and confidential access to peer groups please call 0333 900 1028(free call from UK numbers) during office hours 0930-1430.
 Visit The Ripple Pond website for more information.

 The Royal Air Force Benevolent Fund